 Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups, reflecting the impact of the lockdown and potential increased usage of telemedicine.
-Respiratory consultations have increased in all age groups in recent weeks, whereas COVID-19 consultations have increased in all age groups except those aged 20 to 49 years.
-In recent weeks, respiratory and COVID-19 consultations have also increased in all provinces.
+In the past few weeks, COVID-19 consultations have increased in all age groups.
+In recent weeks, COVID-19 consultations have also increased in all provinces.